rks101/eglinux/README.md

 ```
 The webserver started above can be opened in a web browser: http://0.0.0.0:8000/
 This page can be opened before you close the server using Ctrl+C.

+Note:- In case you are struggling to connect to this webserver to access files from another system, check your wired/wireless network or vlan you are on.

 ----
 Cool compilers/interpreters: